© Monkey Business Images/Shutterstock.com

 Then there are the investors who follow the herd as the market is going up, investing in hot sectors on a whim, often taking on more risk than they might otherwise.

 "It's not only being too aggressive, but not having a whole plan.
-When the market is going up, they take on too much risk for their investment profile, and then when the market pulls back they are hurt and can't get the money back," says Christopher Zeches, CFP professional and managing partner of Zeches Financial Services in Tucson, Ariz.
+When the market is going up, they take on too much risk for their investment profile.
+(Then) when the market pulls back their accounts, (they) see a decline and they go to cash without a plan on when to get back in," says Christopher Zeches, CFP professional and managing partner of Zeches Wealth Management in Phoenix and Tucson, Arizona.
+"Additionally, they allow white noise, such as the presidential election and Brexit, (to) influence their decisions and do not stick to a plan."

-In a similar vein, there are savers who managed to sock away money, but never came up with an investing plan.
+In a similar vein, there are savers who manage to sock away money, but never come up with an investing plan.